ordina-jworks/ordina-jworks.github.io/_posts/2017-12-31-3-stages-api-testing.md

 This mock e2e test is depending on a mock back-end and a user input automation system.
 We are running these tests on our <a href="https://www.gocd.org/" target="_blank">GoCD</a> setup with dockerized elastic agents.
 To run these tests, we are in need of a go-agent that can run these e2e test with Protractor, but we also need an environment where we can serve this front-end and the mocked service.
-We are doing this with a go-agent that first spins up a docker-compose (for our front-end and mock-end), runs the protractor tests to this new environment and then brings it down the environment when tests are finished.
+We are doing this with a go-agent that first spins up a docker-compose (for our front-end and mock-end), runs the protractor tests to this new environment and then brings down the environment when tests are finished.

 ### Mocking our front-end to test our back-end.